CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ## Standard Pre-stage Migration
 {: .no_toc }

 There are multiple approaches available to migrating data with CloudM Migrate.
-The following approach will prestage email older than 30 days as a batch.
+The following approach will pre-stage email older than 30 days as a batch.
 This will be followed by a Delta Sync to migrate recent data after your DNS cutover for a complete lossless migration.

 This approach eliminates user confusion from recent items being moved as they are created and categorized during normal business.
 The result will be a more accurate account of recent changes on the destination and less user support.